GhassanYusuf/Tronxy-Melzi-v2.0/README.md

 * ATX Power Supply 12V 15Amps
 * Cables Connector For All (Steppers, End Stops, Heaters, Fans, Thermistors)

-## Follow The Steps To Add Auto Leveling Feature
+## Follow the steps to add auto leveling feature
 1. Software Pre request
   * You must have VSCode installed or [download](https://code.visualstudio.com/download) it and install it
   * You must install [Platform IO on VSCode](https://youtu.be/CB8qC_-RHQI)